THE SMALL BOX VOX AC50

 Original covers and cables.
 For a matching AC80/100 set (serial number 177), see this page.
 Bought from new by a band that regularly played in Hastings Pier Ballroom in the 1960s.

 Amp and cab are probably the ones seen on stage with The Confederates, a sixties band, for the Hastings Pier "Big Beat" reunion in 1987.

-Serial number 1035B - currently in the UK (collection: Mike Handley)
+Serial number 1035B - formerly in the UK (collection: Mike Handley)